postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-parameters.md

 1. Add one or more type parameters to the template method and annotate them with the <xref:Metalama.Framework.Aspects.CompileTimeAttribute> custom attribute.
 The type parameter can have arbitrary constraints.
 The current version of Metalama will ignore them when expanding the template.

-2. In your `BuildAspect` method implementation, when adding the advice by calling a method of the <xref:Metalama.Framework.Advising.IAdviceFactory> interface, pass the parameter values as an anonymous object to the `args` argument.
+2. In your `BuildAspect` method implementation, when calling an advice method, pass the parameter values as an anonymous object to the `args` argument.
 For instance, `args: new { T1 = typeof(int), T2 = field.Type }` where `T1` and `T2` are the exact names of the template parameters (note that the name matching is case-sensitive).

 ### Alternative: dynamic typing